-Haematopoietic and neurologic toxicity of inhalational anaesthesia : Nitrous oxide is the only agent which on prolonged exposure can produce V megaloblastic anaemia and neurologic effects.
+Haematopoietic and neurologic toxicity of inhalational anesthesia : Nitrous oxide is the only agent which on prolonged exposure can produce V megaloblastic anaemia and neurologic effects.
 This is due V to interaction of nitrous oxide with vitamin B12, due to oxidation of cobalt in the vitamin.

-Occupational hazard and toxicity of inhalational anaesthesia : At present, with good scavenging and low level exposure to waste, anaesthetic gases do not appear to be risky.
+Occupational hazard and toxicity of inhalational anesthesia : At present, with good scavenging and low level exposure to waste, anaesthetic gases do not appear to be risky.
 However, high concentration of occupational exposure may be correlated with a greater incidence of abortions and decreased fertility.